motenaiOH/SDK.PredictionIO.NET/README.md

 SDK.PredictionIO.NET supports PredictionIO version 0.8.
 A branch for 0.7 is also available.

-This repo is maintained by Themos Piperakis from [SDK].
+This repo is maintained by Leandro Motenai Ribeiro.

 Quick start
 ----------